top of page

 • Unstable, on a ventilator, or in active crisis → Air ambulance

-• Stable but medically complex, post-surgical, elderly, oncology, or hospice → Private jet flight nurse (Air Nurses)
+• Stable but medically complex, post-surgical, elderly, oncology, or hospice → or simply want a more private comfort experience Private jet flight nurse such as Air Nurses

 • Stable, mobile, and comfortable with commercial travel → Standard commercial medical escort